open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 Maximum allowed folder size. `Optional`.
 Default if not specified: `52428800` bytes.

 New blobs are dropped after the folder size reaches maximum limit.
+A log message is written if blobs cannot be written.
+See [Troubleshooting](#troubleshooting) for more information.

 ##### maintenancePeriodInMilliseconds